 WFT Executive Administrator:

-When she’s not uploading news or manning zooms, Gemma Creagh is a nomadic writer, filmmaker, and journalist.
-She was born in Cork, currently lives in Dublin, and has studied in Belfast and Galway.
-There she graduated with a First from NUIG’s MA Writing programme.
-Gemma was the writer and co-producer of the five-part comedy Rental Boys for RTÉ’s Storyland, and has gone on to write, direct and produce several shorts and webseries which screened at festivals around the world.
-At present, she is currently co-writing a feature, Fair Game with her writing partner and fellow WFT member Maureen O’Connell under Screen Ireland’s Spotlight Development Scheme.
-Her script Detour was shortlisted for the 2020 Dun Laoghaire First Frames Scheme and is presently in consideration as a finalist in the CinemaStreet Women’s Short Screenplay Competition.
-Spoiling Sunset, a comical stage play, was performed in the Jerome Hynes One Act Play series in 2014.
+When she’s not uploading news or manning zooms, Gemma Creagh is a writer, filmmaker and journalist.
+She was born in Cork, currently lives in Dublin, and has studied both in Belfast and Galway, where she graduated with a First from NUIG’s MA Writing programme.
+Gemma was the writer and co-producer of the five-part comedy Rental Boys for RTÉ’s Storyland, and has gone on to write, direct and produce shorts and webseries which screened at festivals around the world.
+At present, she is co-writing a feature, Fair Game with her writing partner and fellow WFT member Maureen O’Connell under Screen Ireland’s Spotlight Scheme.
+Her script Detour was shortlisted for the 2020 Dun Laoghaire First Frames Scheme and is in consideration as a finalist in the CinemaStreet Women’s Short Screenplay Competition.
+Spoiling Sunset, a comical stage play, was performed in the Jerome Hynes One Act Play series in 2014, and she has been selected as one of eight writers to take part in AboutFACE’s 2021 Transatlantic Tales.
 Gemma has penned articles for magazines, industry websites and national newspapers and works as the assistant editor for Film Ireland Magazine.
 She’s a contributor to RTE Radio One on occasion.